botble/cms-docs/plugin-contact-form.md

 [contact-form view="theme.your-theme::partials.contact-form"][/contact-form]
 ```

+Not: `your-theme` is your theme's name, if you're using theme `ripple` then it's `theme.ripple::partials.contact-form`

 Then copy base form content in platform/plugins/contact/resources/views/forms/contact.blade.php to your custom view and change it if you need.

 ```php